Alpha-VLLM/LLaMA2-Accessory/SPHINX/README.md

 Note that you still need to prepare the ImageNet-1k images by yourself.

-Since LLaMA2-Accessory is designed to support the joint finetuning on multiple datasets, you need to additionally prepare a `data_config.yaml` file, which specifies which data will be used for finetuning.
+Since LLaMA2-Accessory is designed to support the joint finetuning on multiple datasets, you need to additionally prepare a `data_config.yaml` file, which specifies the collection of datasets used for finetuning.
 The following shows the contents of `data_config.yaml`:
 ```yaml
 META:
   -